BigSamu/OpenSearch_Changelog_PR_Bridge/README.md

 ## Installation

-In order to use the **OpenSearch Changelog Workflow** service for automatic creation or update of changeset files, navigate to the [OpenSearch-bot](https://github.com/apps/opensearch-changeset-bot) installation page and click "Install".
-Follow the instructions to complete the installation and only install this App in all forked OpenSearch repositories where you want to have this feature activated.
+In order to use the **OpenSearch Changelog Workflow** service for automatic creation or update of changeset files:

+- Navigate to the [OpenSearch-bot](https://github.com/apps/opensearch-changeset-bot) installation page and click "Install".
+- Follow the instructions to complete the installation and only install this App in all forked OpenSearch repositories where you want to have this feature activated.

 ## Usage